5sControl/5sControl.github.io/machinecontrol.md

 ---
 layout: default
 title: Machine Control
-tagline: Automatically detect when a worker is absent using power of computer vision description : With Machine Control you can optimize your industrial processes and keep your equipment running smoothly, saving you time and money
+description : Automatically detect when a worker is absent using power of computer vision (CV).
+Optimize your industrial processes and keep your equipment running smoothly, saving you time and money
 ---
 <head>